thomeou/SALSA/README.md

 [[**ArXiv paper**]](https://arxiv.org/xxx)

-## Introduction to Sound event localization and detection
+## Introduction to sound event localization and detection

 Sound event localization and detection (SELD) is an emerging research field that unifies the tasks of sound event detection (SED) and direction-of-arrival estimation (DOAE) by jointly recognizing the sound classes,